abhisuj/MSDS-451-TermProject/AGIG_ETF_Investor_Prospectus.md

 S&P 500 (SPY) performance data is provided for comparative purposes only.
 Direct comparison may not be appropriate due to differences in investment strategy, holdings, and risk profiles.
 SPY has lower fees (0.09% vs 1.30-1.60% for AGIG) which impacts comparative returns.

-**AI Model Limitations**
+**AI Model Limitations and Safeguards**

 The Bi-LSTM neural network underlying AGIG's predictions is subject to model risk.
-Machine learning models can fail during unprecedented market conditions or structural regime changes.
-While the model has been backtested across 25 years, future market dynamics may differ from historical patterns.
+Machine learning models can fail during unprecedented market conditions or structural regime changes ("black swan" events).
+While the model has been backtested across 25 years including multiple crises, future market dynamics may differ from historical patterns.

+**AI Risk Mitigation:**
+- **Quarterly Retraining**: Model adapts to new market regimes every 3 months
+- **Ensemble Validation**: Predictions cross-checked against statistical models
+- **Human Oversight**: Portfolio managers can override AI during extreme events
+- **Conservative Constraints**: 15% position limits prevent AI from over-concentrating
+- **Performance Monitoring**: AI predictions tracked vs actual outcomes; model replaced if accuracy degrades
+- **Explainable AI**: Model decisions can be traced back to specific features and patterns

 **Tax Considerations**